chevereto/v4-docs/guides/cpanel/ffmpeg.md

 ![FFmpeg folder](../../src/third-party/ffmpeg/ffmpeg-folder.png)

-You can upload these to any directory long as it is visible for your cPanel user.
+You can upload these to any directory as long as it is visible for your cPanel user.
 For example, you can use `/home/user/bin/` and ending up with:

 ```sh
 /home/user/bin/ffmpeg-7.0.2-amd64-static